 Many Fibromyalgia sufferers have days where they can’t bear to have someone touch them.
-Yesterday was one of those days for me.
-Polly came into the office and started to put her hand on my shoulder and I barked, DON’T!
+The other day, Polly came into my office and started to put her hand on my shoulder.
+I barked, DON’T!
 Polly knows when I say this that I am having a “please don’t touch me” day.

 Most days, the nerves in my skin are quite sensitive.
 This sensitivity is part of the problem I have with chronic pain.
 I hurt everywhere, from head to toe.
-It has been years since I have had a day where I could say, I feel pretty good today.
+It has been over a decade since I have had a day where I could say, I feel pretty good today.
 Fibromyalgia primarily affects the muscles.
-I also have osteoarthritis.
-Fibromyalgia+osteoarthritis+nerve pain=unrelenting chronic pain.
-Fibromyalgia+osteoarthritis+nerve pain+narcotic pain medication=less unrelenting chronic pain.
+I also have osteoarthritis, along with chronic low back pain.
+Fibromyalgia+osteoarthritis+back pain+nerve pain=unrelenting chronic pain.
+Fibromyalgia+osteoarthritis+back pain+nerve pain+narcotic pain medication+muscle relaxers=less unrelenting chronic pain.

 As anyone who lives with chronic pain can tell you, pain medications do not make the pain go away.
 They lessen the pain spikes and provide a break in the pain cycle.
 When normally healthy people take narcotics to alleviate pain, they often feel a buzz from the drug.
 Some people become quite loopy.
-That’s not how it is for people who are on a long-term pain management regimen (as I have been for over ten years).
-Unless the chronic pain sufferer takes narcotics like Dr. House, it is unlikely that they will feel a buzz or become loopy.
-They will feel a lessening of the pain, a break in the pain cycle, but otherwise they will be as normal as normal is for them.
+That’s not how it is for people who are on a long-term pain management regimen (as I have been for over fifteen years).
+Unless the chronic pain sufferer takes narcotics like Dr. House — by the handfuls — it is unlikely that they will feel a buzz or become loopy.
+They will feel a lessening of the pain, a break in the pain cycle, but otherwise, they will be as normal as normal is for them.

 On “please, don’t touch me” days, the pain medications don’t work like they normally do.
-I am unsure as to the physical reason for this, but I know that I can double my pain medications on a “don’t touch me” day and it has little effect.
-I just have to tough it out, knowing that the next day will likely be better.
+I am unsure as to the physical reason for this, but I know that I can double my pain medication on a “don’t touch me” day and it has little effect.
+I just have to tough it out, knowing that the next day will be maybe, I hope so, likely better.

 People who know me well will generally ask how I am doing before hugging me or shaking my hand.
-Some of them even know how to read my face.
+(COVID-19 has lessened such close encounters.)
+Some friends and family members know how to read my face.
 As much as I try to hide the pain, it reveals itself in my face and eyes.
 I normally have sparkling blue eyes, but when I am in a lot of pain, depressed, or physically having a difficult day, my eyes will turn gray.
 I don’t know WHY my eye color changes, I just know it does.